CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

    ![](images/a97.png)

 ### **Task 7.2: Create the firewall hub virtual network**

+In this task, you'll create a secured virtual hub in Azure, which includes setting up a new virtual network with Azure Firewall.
+You'll configure basic settings, create a new Virtual WAN, and assign a public IP address to the firewall.
+Finally, you'll review the setup and deploy the secured virtual hub.

 1. Navigate to the home page in the Azure portal, search for **firewall manager (1)** and **select (2)** from suggestions.